llvm/llvm-project/clang/docs/FunctionEffectAnalysis.rst

 ============

 Clang Function Effect Analysis is a language extension which can warn about "unsafe" constructs.
-The feature is currently tailored for the Performance Constraint attributes, ``nonblocking`` and ``nonallocating``; functions with these attributes are verified as not containing any language constructs or calls to other functions which violate the constraint.
+The feature is currently tailored for the Performance Constraint attributes ``nonblocking`` and ``nonallocating``; functions with these attributes are verified as not containing any language constructs or calls to other functions which violate the constraint.
 (See :doc:`AttributeReference`.)